Fading Audio and Audio Effects

 Fade cues can also adjust video parameters of Video cues, Camera cues, and Text cues.
 When a Fade cue is selected, the inspector will only show the tabs relevant to the type of cue that the Fade cue is targeting.

-Fade cues require a cue target or a patch target, have a duration, and must adjust at least one level or parameter of their cue target in order to be considered functional.
+Fade cues require a cue target or a workspace settings target, have a duration, and must adjust at least one level or parameter of their cue target in order to be considered functional.

 The tabs shown in the inspector when a Fade cue is selected vary based on the Fade cue’s target.